NiclasEsser1/CUDARangeDopplerProcessing/README.md

 If the requirements are met, the project can be installed as follows.

 1.)
-If you the project is not downloaded yet, open a terminal and point to a desired folder ($DIR), otherwise proceed with step 3.)
+If the project is not downloaded yet, open a terminal and point to a desired folder ($DIR), otherwise proceed with step 3.)

 ```
 cd $DIR